Physicians Who Treat Breast Cancer

 - Medical Geneticist or Clinical Genetics (MD) - A physician trained to evaluate the chance of each person having a gene for breast cancer.
 Geneticist conducts genetic risk assessment and genetic counseling.

-In addition to specialists, other medical professionals may be involved in your breast cancer treatment, including:
+In addition to breast cancer specialists, other medical professionals may be involved in your breast cancer treatment, including:

 - Patient (Nurse) Navigator - Helps newly diagnosed breast cancer patients with care coordination, symptom management, support and expertise to help get them through the journey.
 Our nurse navigator is an advanced practice oncology nurse who provides support and expertise to patients throughout the continuum of care.